History of AEK Athens F.C.: 2002–03 season

-2002–03 season

 After the resignation of Fernando Santos, Psomiadis made a controversial decision and brought back Dušan Bajević to replace him.
 The return of Bajević was not well received by the ultras who protested, as they considered his move to rivals Olympiacos in 1996 a high treason.
 Despite the departures of Akis Zikos, Vaios Karagiannis and Carlos Gamarra, AEK signed Grigoris Georgatos, Kostas Katsouranis, Michel Kreek, Mauricio Wright and Walter Centeno, while Vasilios Borbokis returned to the club.

-For the qualifying round of the Champions League, AEK eliminated APOEL and were qualified to the group stage.
-There they were placed alongside Real Madrid, Roma and Genk, achieving a record by drawing all six of the group stage matches, eventually finishing 3rd and continued in the UEFA Cup.
+In the qualifying round of the Champions League, AEK eliminated APOEL and qualified for the group stage.
+There they were placed alongside Real Madrid, Roma and Genk, setting a record by drawing all six of the group stage matches, eventually finishing 3rd and continued in the UEFA Cup.
 In January, Ilias Atmatsidis was released, after 12 years at the club.
 Having lost his support within the club, Psomiadis left, with president of Amateur AEK, Giannis Granitsas taking charge.
-In the round of 32 of the UEFA Cup they passed through Maccabi Haifa and in the round of 16, AEK faced Málaga and were eliminated.
-AEK claimed the league, but finishing third by 2 points from the top.
+In the round of 32 of the UEFA Cup, they eliminated Maccabi Haifa and in the round of 16, AEK faced Málaga and were eliminated.
+AEK challenged for the title, but finished third, two points from the top.
 In the Cup, AEK reached the semi-finals against PAOK and they were eliminated.
 The season was also marked by the demolition of Nikos Goumas Stadium, home to AEK Athens for 73 years.